What is the Statute of Limitations for Car Accident Injuries in Louisiana?

 Each year, car accidents cause tens of thousands of injuries and several hundred deaths in the state of Louisiana.
 In 2015 alone, more than 78,000 people were injured and more than 750 were killed in car crashes.

-If you lost a loved one or suffered a severe injury in an auto accident, our Louisiana car accident attorneys may be able to file a lawsuit to recover compensation for the damages you have suffered.
+If you lost a loved one or suffered a severe injury in an auto accident, our Baton Rouge car accident attorneys may be able to file a lawsuit to recover compensation for the damages you have suffered.

 If you were injured, you could recover compensation for the damages created by your injury, such as medical expenses, lost wages, and pain and suffering.